Shashankrl/fsd-assignment-2/README.md

 # FSD ASSIGNMENT II

-A collection of practical React code examples and solutions.
+A collection of practical React code questions and solutions for learning React fundamentals.

 ## Features

-- Interactive React code examples
+- Interactive React code examples with solutions
-- Searchable interface
-- Category filtering
+- Copy-to-clipboard functionality for code snippets
+- Navigation between questions
-- Responsive design
+- Responsive design for all devices
-- Clean UI
+- Clean and intuitive UI

+## Application Overview

+This application serves as a learning resource for React developers, featuring:

+- 14 practical React coding questions
+- Detailed solutions with working code examples
+- Code explanations with proper formatting
+- Easy navigation between questions

 ## Getting Started

 ### Prerequisites

-- Node.js (v14 or higher)
+- Node.js (v16 or higher)
 - npm or yarn

 ### Installation